flame-engine/flame/doc/tutorials/bare_flame_game.md

 git push -u origin main
 ```

-At this point if you go to your repository page on GitHub, you shall see that
+At this point, if you go to your repository page on GitHub, you shall see that
 all your project files are there.